About The OTA

-Contact me about the management of the OTA, how the OTA is represented nationally and internationally, advertising with the OTA and publicity.
+Contact me about the management of the OTA, how the OTA is represented nationally and internationally and publicity.

 Andrea Johnson is the orthodontic and maxillofacial laboratory manager at Montagu hospital, Mexborough.
 She is the current chair of the Orthodontic Technicians Association (OTA) and the chair and founding member of registered charity Den-Tech.

 She has served as a council member of the Dental Technologists Association (DTA), an associate lecturer at Manchester Metropolitan University, a visiting lecturer at the University of Chester and is now a sessional teacher at Nottingham College.

 The winner of a Star award, Pride of Derby and the Aldridge Medal, Andrea has a first class BSc (hons) degree in Dental Technology, she is a keen advocate of lifelong learning, she has written many CPD papers and lectured on a variety of subjects both nationally and internationally on subjects such as appliance construction techniques, dental materials, regulations and infection control etc.